CodeMonkey-Mike/proud-of-mom-be/README.md

 ## III.
 Set-up local database

 >Do you familiar with Postgress?
 No?
 Don't worry, in this step.
-It guide you how to set-up a postgresql into local system and get start with POM project.
+It guides you on how to set-up a PostgreSQL into the local system and gets start with the POM project.

 ### Initialize Postgresql